unix-for-life

 Parsimony: Create big things only when it is demonstrably clear that nothing else will do

 Big means both large in volume, and internal complexity.
 Allowing structures—social or material—to get too big hurts maintainability.
-People resist throwing away the visible product or time investment put into what they work on and with, but too-large structures invite over-investment in approaches that can fail spectacularly or become suboptimal and hard to update.
-If a big centralised system breaks, it brings down everything else.
+People are reluctant to throw away the visible product of lots of work, but overly large structures invite over-investment in approaches that are broken or suboptimal.
+If a big centralised system fails, it brings down everything else. ^top

 Transparency: Design for visibility to make inspection and correction easier

 A system is transparent when you can look at it and immediately understand what it is doing and how.
-It is discoverable when it has facilities for monitoring and can display its internal state so that it not only functions well, but can be seen to function well.
-Use the principle of least surprise by appealing to peoples’ pre-existing knowledge and assumptions.
-Don’t confuse things by being too clever.
+It is discoverable when it has facilities for monitoring and displaying its internal state so that it not only functions well, but is seen to function well.
+Use the principle of least surprise to engage pre-existing knowledge and assumptions.
+Don’t confuse things by being too clever. ^top

 Robustness: The child of transparency and simplicity

-Large systems tend to be fragile and error-prone because they’re too complicated for human understanding to grasp all at once.
-When the internal workings of a system are obscure or not open to scrutiny, you can’t be sure it’s fair, or see how to fix what’s broken.
+Large systems tend to be fragile and error-prone when too complicated to grasp all at once.
+When you can’t understand the internal workings of a system, you can’t be sure it’s fair, or fix what’s broken.
 Systems are most robust when uncomplicated enough for people to reason about their processes without struggling to understand them.
-If no-one can work out what’s gone wrong, no-one can fix the problem.
+If no-one can work out what’s gone wrong, no-one can fix the problem. ^top

 Representation: Fold knowledge into data so people don’t need to work out what to do